 Valmet’s Human Rights Statement is publicly available on the website for all personnel, business partners and other relevant parties.

 Valmet's work to create a human rights framework

 Identified vulnerable groups

 Valmet has started to identify potentially vulnerable groups related to the salient human rights impacts in Valmet's operations.
-The work started in 2016 and continues in 2017.
-Valmet will communicate the progress of this work as part of its Annual Report and GRI Supplement.
+Valmet will report the progress of this work as part of its Annual Report and GRI Supplement.